anonneuripsauthor2026/pseudolabel-uda-experiments/README.md

-# Code Repository for Rebuttal Experiments
+# Code Repository for the Review Process

-**Paper:** *Pseudo-Labeling for Unsupervised Domain Adaptation with Kernel GLMs* (ICML 2026 Submission)
+**Paper:** *Pseudo-Labeling for Unsupervised Domain Adaptation with Kernel GLMs* (NeurIPS 2026 Submission)

-This anonymous repository contains the code and reproducible scripts for the original and additional experiments conducted during the author rebuttal phase.
-These experiments empirically validate the theoretical claims made in the manuscript and address specific reviewer questions regarding baselines and hyperparameter behavior under covariate shift.
+This anonymous repository contains the code and reproducible scripts for the paper's experiments.

-## Repository Structure

-The repository is organized around two primary rebuttal experiments (1. and 3.), plus the original synthetic experiment (2.):

-### 1. Baselines Comparisons (`benchmark_raisin_full.ipynb`)
+## 1. Baselines Comparisons (`benchmark_raisin_full.ipynb`)
 **Objective:** Compare our GLM Pseudo-Labeling framework against established density-ratio (Importance Weighting) and KRR pseudo-labeling baselines.
 * **Methods Included:**
   * Unsupervised GLM Pseudo-Labeling (Ours)
   * KRR Pseudo-Labeling (Wang, 2023)
   * Importance-Weighted Cross-Validation via KLIEP (KLIEP-IW)
   * Importance-Weighted Cross-Validation via Kernel Mean Matching (KMM-IW)
-* **Description:** This script runs the strict "split-and-fit" cross-validation pipeline across 100 random seeds on the Raisin dataset, as described in Section 6.2 of the paper.
+* **Description:** This script runs the strict "split-and-fit" cross-validation pipeline across 100 random seeds on the Raisin dataset, as described in Section 5.2 of the paper.
 It tracks the candidate selection process via log-loss (cross-entropy) and demonstrates the instability of density-ratio methods as well as the calibration failure of unconstrained squared-loss selection (KRR).

 | Method Category | Selection Strategy / Model | Target Risk (Mean) | Standard Error (SE) |
 | :--- | :--- | :--- | :--- |